bfuchs18/R01_Marketing/docs/DataManual.md

 #### Task data

-1. Copy data from source to OneDrive
+To copy task data from its source to OneDrive:
    1. Locate task data at the source
-      1. This location will be task-specfic; it is typically on the computer used to administer the task (Table X)
+      1. This location is task-specfic; it is typically on the computer used to administer the task (Table X)
    2. Copy data onto OneDrive into the task-specific folder in [untouchedRaw/](#untouchedraw) (i.e., b-childfoodlab_Shared/Active_Studies/MarketingResilienceRO1_8242020/ParticipantData/untouchedRaw/)
       1. This should happen as soon as possible after data is collected.
          1. Unlike OneDrive, the computers used for task data collection are not permanent storage locations and are not backed up.
+         2. Do not delete the data from the source.
+It can remain in that location as a backup until computer resources require files to be removed.
    3. If needed, rename the file in untouchedRaw to adhere to the expected file naming convention (Table X),

 Table X. Copying Task Data to untouchedRaw